arvigeus/AZ-204/Questions/Azure.md

 Answer: This is my F-U to Microsoft for providing insufficient, ad-like information in the Learning Path, while also making the exam needlessly hard.
 Thanks.

 ---

+Question: You need to configure an application performance management (APM) service to collect and monitor the application log data.
+Which Azure service should you configure?

+- [ ] Azure Monitor
+- [ ] Log Analytics
+- [x] Application Insights
+- [ ] Azure Advisor

+Answer: Application Insights is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web applications.
+Azure Monitor helps you maximize the availability and performance of applications and services.